tunroam/paper/report/707missing.md

 The ability to set the `validate_certificate` flag is not implemented (to have the request being proxied to an external RADIUS server).
-We argue this is possible (as seen in the implementation of the Eduroam network) and considered it out of scope for this research.
+We argue that this is possible (as seen in the implementation of the Eduroam network) and considered it out of scope for this research.

 The PoC currently proxies the request to a second authentication server